What is EPF?

 Step 4.
 Submit the form after verifying the details provided

 Step 5.
-If all your records are in place, you will be sent the EPF balance as SMS to your registered mobile
+If all your records are in place, you will be sent the EPF balance as an SMS to your registered mobile number.

 How to transfer EPF money online?

 Step 1.
-In the event of a job change, EPF can be transferred using the Unified Account Number (UAN) and the account number will stay the same
+In the event of a job change, EPF can be transferred using the Universal Account Number (UAN) which will remain the same

 Step 2.
-Go to the official EPF member portal and register
+Go to the official EPF member portal and complete the registration

 Step 4.
 Visit the Online Transfer Claim Portal and request for EPF transfer using the same login details as above

 Step 5.
 If you are eligible to make the transfer claim online, you can do it without having to submit the Form 13

 Step 6.
 Click ‘Request for Transfer of Funds’ and enter your old employment details as directed